haoxins/haoxins.github.io/archived/2021-istio-in-action.md

 ## Istio's data plane: Envoy Proxy

+* **Listeners** - expose a port to the outside world into which application can connect;
+  for example, a listener on port 8080 would accept traffic and apply any configured behavior to that traffic
+* **Routes** - rules for how to handle traffic that came in on *listeners*;
+  for example, if a request comes in and matches `/catalog`, then direct that traffic to the catalog cluster
+* **Clusters** - specific upstream services to which Envoy can direct traffic;
+  for example, `catalog-v1` and `catalog-v2` can be separate clusters and routes can specify rules about how traffic can be directed to either
+  `v1` or `v2` of the catalog service

+* Envoy provides out of the box **load balancing algorithms** for the following strategies:
+  - *random*
+  - *round robin*
+  - *weighted*, *least request*
+  - *consistent hashing* (sticky)

+* Envoy generates a `x-request-id` header to correlate calls across services and can also generate the `initial x-b3*` headers when tracing is triggered.
+* The headers that the application is responsible for propagating are:
+  - `x-b3-traceid`
+  - `x-b3-spanid`
+  - `x-b3-parentspanid`
+  - `x-b3-sampled`
+  - `x-b3-flags`

+* Envoy filters are written in C++ and compiled into the *Envoy binary*.
+  - Additionally, Envoy supports *Lua* scripting and *WebAssembly* for a less invasive approach to extending Envoy functionality.

+* **Static configuration**
+  - We can specify *listeners*, *route rules*, and *clusters* using Envoy's configuration file.

 ## Istio Gateway: getting traffic into your cluster

 ## Traffic control: fine-grained traffic routing